kanisterio/kanister/docs/architecture.rst

   `"KubeTask"`, `"ScaleDeployment"` and `"ScaleStatefulSet"`.
 - `Name` is mostly cosmetic.
 It is useful in quickly identifying which phases the controller has finished executing.
+- `Args` is a map of named arguments that the controller will pass to the Kanister function.
-- `Args` are a list of argument templates that the controller will render using the template parameters.
+   String argument values can be templates that the controller will render using the template parameters.
 Each argument is rendered individually.

 ActionSets